Agrarian society: History

-Agrarian society were preceded by hunters and gatherers and horticultural societies and transition into industrial society.
+Agrarian society was preceded by hunters and gatherers and horticultural societies and transitioned into industrial society.
 The transition to agriculture, called the Neolithic Revolution, has taken place independently multiple times.
 Horticulture and agriculture as types of subsistence developed among humans somewhere between 10,000 and 8,000 years ago in the Fertile Crescent region of the Middle East.
 The reasons for the development of agriculture are debated but may have included climate change, and the accumulation of food surplus for competitive gift-giving.
 Most certainly there was a gradual transition from hunter-gatherer to agricultural economies after a lengthy period when some crops were deliberately planted and other foods were gathered from the wild.
 An example of this transition can be found in the cultivation of wild cereals by hunter-gatherers in the Central Sahara.
-Between 7500 BCE and 3500 BCE, undomesticated central Saharan flora were farmed, stored, and cooked, and domesticated animals (e.g., Barbary sheep) were milked and managed, by hunter-gatherers near the Takarkori rockshelter, which is representative of the broader Sahara; this continued until the beginning of the Pastoral Neolithic in the Sahara.
+Between 7500 BCE and 3500 BCE, undomesticated central Saharan flora were farmed, stored, and cooked, while domesticated animals (e.g., Barbary sheep) were milked and managed, by hunter-gatherers near the Takarkori rockshelter, which is representative of the broader Sahara; this continued until the beginning of the Pastoral Neolithic in the Sahara.
 In addition to the emergence of farming in the Fertile Crescent, agriculture appeared: by at least 6,800 BCE in East Asia (rice) and, later, in Central and South America (maize and squash).
 Small-scale agriculture also likely arose independently in early Neolithic contexts in India (rice) and Southeast Asia (taro).
 However, full dependency on domestic crops and animals, when wild resources contributed a nutritionally insignificant component to the diet, did not occur until the Bronze Age.

 Agriculture allows a much greater density of population than can be supported by hunting and gathering and allows for the accumulation of excess product to keep for winter use or to sell for profit.
 The ability of farmers to feed large numbers of people whose activities have nothing to do with material production was the crucial factor in the rise of surplus, specialization, advanced technology, hierarchical social structures, inequality, and standing armies.
 Agrarian societies thus support the emergence of a more complex social structure.